 - Sea salt and black pepper

-- Add the pepper slices and cook for another minute.
-Add the tomatoes, Chorizo and chilli flakes.
+Add the pepper slices and cook for another minute.
+Add the tomatoes, Chorizo and chili flakes.
 Turn the heat to medium and bring to a gentle simmer, reduce the heat, and cook for 10 minutes.

 Cod is a lovely, flaky, plump fish and works so, so well in this recipe.
 That, however, does not mean you cannot use a different fish if you choose.
-You will need to choose one which has the same robust texture and flavour, or the sauce will swamp the flavour of the fish.
+You will need to choose one which has the same robust texture and flavor, or the sauce will swamp the flavor of the fish.
 Recommended are halibut, pollock, salmon, turbot, monkfish and any other strong fleshed fish.

 Alternatives for the Sauce